-In the Early Years and Year 1 we use ‘Song of Sounds’ which is a hands-on systematic synthetic phonics programme that meets the needs of all the children in an engaging way.
+In the Early Years and in Key Stag 1 we use ‘Song of Sounds’ which is a hands-on systematic synthetic phonics programme that meets the needs of all the children in an engaging way.
 The children take part in four short sessions a week; culminating in a longer session on Friday where they apply all the skills they have learned to a range of games and activities.
 The children start each session with a song and have regular visits from ‘Felicity the Phoneme Fairy’ to provide them with their next challenge!

 Reading at Leechpool

 At Leechpool Primary School, we believe in developing a reading culture throughout the school.
 Welcoming book areas can be found in all classrooms containing a range of genre.
 The school library, although small, hosts a variety of new books, and we aim to raise the profile of reading, promoting the written word at all times.